Category: Trip-planning

 Option 1: Online Through CONAPESCA (Official)

-The official CONAPESCA portal at permisos.conapesca.gob.mx issues licenses directly.
-The process:
+The official CONAPESCA portal at permisos.conapesca.gob.mx issues licenses directly:

 1. Navigate to the sportfishing license section (pesca deportiva)